-Are you a hot or cold sleeper?
+Are you generally hot or cold at night?

 Most people know if they're hot or cold at night, but some haven't given it much thought.
 If you often sleep with a foot hanging out of bed, you're a hot sleeper.
 If you usually spend the night curled up in the fetal position, you're a cold sleeper!

 This is a critical preference to understand about yourself so give it some thought if unsure.
-Also, your temperature may change depending on the season, and that's OK.
+Also, your temperature may change depending on season, and that's OK.
 Many people buy winter and summer sheets for that reason.
 Just try to be aware of your general temperature.
 And because the temperature is critical to sleep, we'll summarise the information into checklists throughout this guide; one for hot sleepers and one for cold sleepers.